Sourdough and Slow-Rise Bread

 – If you have more than 3 days till you want to pick up your order, and you want something that isn’t on a Bake Calendar, then give me a call/text and make a special request, or just use the online Shop page and I’ll get the alert.

 This is only a sample of the variety I make.
 For the most up-to-date list, see the SHOP page.

 Lightly tangy, with enough freshly ground organic wheat to give it a creamy color.
 It takes about a full day to make.
 No added oils or sugars.

 San Francisco Sourdough

 This is our tangiest bread!
 It takes three days to make the two different starters for this one bread!
 A nice portion of whole-grain wheat keeps it healthy.
 No added oils or sugars.

 Miche (meesh) is the French word for a hybrid of sourdough and yeasted bread with a great, soft crumb.
-Lots of rye sourdough starter is boosted with a little yeast and our special mix of whole grains: soft wheat, dried corn, barley, oats and rye.
+Lots of rye sourdough starter is boosted with a little yeast and our special mix of whole grains: soft wheat, dried corn, barley, oats, spelt and rye.
 No added oils or sugars.

 Sun-dried Tomato and Fresh Rosemary